-In Thumbposition, this posture is not practical unless we have a very long thumb or unless we release the thumb from its position on the fingerboard.
-In “fourth” position on the A string this hand posture is not practical either, because the pinky (little finger) side of the hand collides with the edge of the top of the cello.
-Therefore we need to use the violin position in these registers.
+In thumbposition, this posture is not practical unless we have a very long thumb or unless we release the thumb from its position on the fingerboard.
+In “fourth” position on the A string, this hand posture is not practical either, because the pinky (little finger) side of the hand collides with the edge of the top of the cello.
+Therefore we need to use the violin position in these areas.

 CONSEQUENCES OF CHANGING THE HAND POSTURE:

 Changing between these two hand postures is awkward and constitutes a source of difficulty, tension and intonation problems.
-Normally, these hand-posture changes will occur during shifts, which adds considerable insecurity to the shift.
+If these hand-posture changes occur during shifts they can add considerable insecurity to the shift.
 In slower music we will have time to adjust to our new hand posture before the shift starts, after arriving at the new note, or even during the shift.
 In rapid playing however, those hand-angle changes can be very disturbing which is why, during fast passages, we need to try to have as much stability and consistency in hand posture as possible.
 Popper’s solution to this problem (as well as Starker’s) was to keep the left hand as much as possible in the “Violin Posture” in all regions of the cello fingerboard.
 This however requires a long fourth finger for the lower regions.
 Tortelier’s solution was to stay as much as possible in the “Bass Posture”, which however requires a long thumb for the higher regions.

-The fact that in the Intermediate and Thumb Regions we normally use the Violin Position whereas in the lower Neck Region we will normally use the “Bass Posture”means that, in faster shifting passages between the Neck Region and these higher regions, to avoid the disturbing hand-angle change, it is useful to use the Violin Position also in the Neck Region.
-One way to acheive this is by using fingerings which avoid extensions (and therefore avoid the use of “Bass Posture”) in the lower Neck Region on either side of (before or after) rapid or difficult shifts between the regions.
+The fact that in the Intermediate and Thumb Regions we normally use the Violin Position whereas in the lower Neck Region we will normally use the “Bass Posture”, means that in faster shifting passages between the Neck Region and these higher regions, to avoid the disturbing hand-angle change, it is useful to use the Violin Position also in the Neck Region.
+One way to achieve this is by using fingerings that avoid extensions (and therefore avoid the use of “Bass Posture”) in the lower Neck Region on either side of (before or after) rapid or difficult shifts between the regions.

-Perhaps the most disturbing postural change between “Bass” and “Violin” extended postures occurs for small-handed cellists over a small distance in the Neck Region on the higher strings between the extended-up third position and the extended-back fifth position as shown in the following example.
-Here, in a very small distance we have a large (and very destabilising) hand-angle change.
+Perhaps the most disturbing postural change between “Bass” and “Violin” extended postures occurs for small-handed cellists over a small distance in the Neck Region on the higher strings between the extended-up third position (bass posture) and the extended-back fifth position (violin posture) as shown in the following example.
+Here, over a very small distance, we have a large (and very destabilising) hand-angle change.
 This makes scales in thirds quite awkward: